 The argument against NCA voting was that NCAs are not selected by or accountable to any of the defined components of the GNSO.
 Also, some DT members noted that NCAs were given votes when the Council was restructured in 2009, in order to break ties within a House.

 The argument in favor of NCA voting cited ICANN Bylaws Section 11.3(a)(v) where NCA representatives are “entitled to participate on equal footing with other members of the GNSO Council…” Some DT members noted the inclusion of a nonvoting NCA on Council indicates that the addition of NCA’s on Council indicated a broader purpose for the NCAs than merely breaking tie votes.
+Furthermore, as pointed out in this report above, the GNSO is described in the bylaws to consist of Constituencies, Stakeholder Groups, two Houses and the GNSO Council.
+One of the three NCAs (the non-voting NCA) is a part of the GNSO Council alone, while the other two (the voting NCAs) are part of both the Houses and the GNSO Council.

 On 21-Sep the DT discussed and did a straw poll on this alternative voting method, which did not require majorities in each house and did not count votes by NCA reps.
 One DT member favored it; 2 abstained since they believe Council should not speak for GNSO; 5 voted No; and 1 said they were open to the idea but not conclusive either way at this point.
 That straw poll suggests the alternative voting method does not have significant support, so the DT chair moved on to discuss voting thresholds assuming some level of majority in each house of Council.